AiJared/Cotton-Plant-Disease-Detection/README.md

 This shows that the model did not fit well causing a problem of overfitting that resulted into huge margins between training and validation results.

-Some measures are taken to splve overfitting below.
+Some measures are taken to solve the overfitting problem below.

 ## Solving the problem of Overfitting